 Check for a Bent Blade with Your Blade Removed from Your Kubota

-When you impact your blade enough to bend it, you could also have caused damaged to the spindle and bearing in your spindle housing.
-A good way to check whether you have a problem that requires you to disassemble your spindle housing, is to check it with your mower blade installed.
+When you impact your blade enough to bend it, you could also have caused damage to the spindle and bearing in your spindle housing.
+A good way to check whether you have a problem that requires you to disassemble your spindle housing is to check it with your mower blade installed.

 Checking for Spindle or Bearing Damage in Your Kubota

-If you blade isn’t securely in place and you feel movement, remove your blade and your spindle housing.
+If your blade isn’t securely in place and you feel movement, remove your blade and your spindle housing.
 Check your spindle and bearing in the housing for damage.
 Repair any damage found.

 Never attempt to straighten a mower blade and reuse it.
 Straightening the blade compromises the metal.
 It makes the blade weak and more likely to crack and break off which can be extremely dangerous.